-The plain kurta payjama is a type which goes well in almost all types of functions from a puja to casual evening outing, it is comfortable as well as good to the sight.
+The plain kurta payjama is a type that goes well in almost all types of functions from puja to casual evening outing, it is comfortable as well as good to the sight.

 This is my personal favourite as it gels-up with anything and almost everything with no discomfort.
 Ethnic Kurta goes well with jeans as well as a payjama or salwar or balloon lower thus giving more choices to don with.

 In addition, it is a fusion of traditional and modern thus giving an all-together look to you.